vmware/vcf-security-and-compliance-guidelines/features-capabilities/encryption/key-providers/standard-key-provider/README.md

 Deep rekeys must be done with the VM powered off.

 You can find relevant scripts in the [code-samples](https://github.com/vmware/vcf-security-and-compliance-guidelines/tree/main/features-capabilities/encryption/code-samples) directory.

+### How do I rotate the wrapping key?

+Configure the wrapping key rotation interval in the key provider configuration.
+Rotation will happen automatically in the environment without manual involvement.

 ### How can I rekey vSAN datastores?